Health Sciences Newsroom

 Any investigators with submissions in progress using the current online forms are urged to submit their applications before the June 26th deadline.
 After June 26th, the current online forms will no longer be accepted.
 Investigators should strongly consider submitting any applications using the current online forms in advance (prior to June 19th) and requesting a pre-review through Tony Valero, IACUC Director.
 Pre-review identifies common errors in ACORP submissions, and investigators will have the opportunity to correct their submissions prior the June 26th deadline.
 Any submissions requiring corrections after the deadline will need to be transferred to the new forms and submitted using the new system.

 Please contact Tony Valero if you have any questions (x64288, email@example.com).

-Kate Nowakowski (M3) and Tiffany Ku (M1), each received the very competetive 2018 Emerging Leader Institute scholarship through the AAFP!
+Kate Nowakowski (M3) and Tiffany Ku (M1), each received the very competitive 2018 Emerging Leader Institute scholarship through the AAFP!
 This is an incredible opportunity for networking and expanding leadership skills within the family medicine specialty.
-Kate and Tiffany are the first Stritch School of Medicine student to receive this prestigious award given to only 30 selected residents and students annually.
+Kate and Tiffany are the first Stritch School of Medicine student to receive this prestigious award given annually to only 30 selected residents and students.

 Health Sciences Division Weekend of Excellence Winners

 The Weekend of Excellence Ceremony took place April 19-22, 2018.
 Students and organizations were recognized for outstanding work performed throughout the school year.
 The winners representing the Health Sciences Division include:

 - Anya Nikolai and Abigail Cannon with Women in Science for Outstanding Organization Award